RHIT-CSSE/csse332/homeworks/04_process_lab/README.md

     Test Passed
     Test Failed: test 3 always fails

-This code run three tests in parallel using pthreads (that's the standard unix threading framework that will use throughout the class).
+This code runs three tests in parallel using pthreads (that's the standard unix threading framework that will use throughout the class).
 The tests are run in parallel because they have a long setup method.
 Unfortunately, test1 and test2 modify a shared global memory structure